alandefreitas/moderncpp/README.md

     Please let us know or open a PR if you know of such a script.

+## FAQ

+**Where are the examples?
+Are the snippets examples?**

+The complete examples are in the [`examples`](./examples) directory, but they not explicitly replicated in the docs because they are much longer than the snippets.

+**What's the difference between snippets and examples?**

+Example are often long and don't represent independent tasks you can copy and paste.
+Snippets represent independent tasks between pairs of comments that you can copy and paste.

+**Shouldn't the snippet files be short files?**

+The snippets could go into a new category level and we could separate them at their lowest level by file, but that would make them difficult to explore if the resolution is too high, like 3-4 lines of code per file.
+Also, because snippets have pre-conditions and post-conditions, it would make it much harder to test all snippets.

+**Why not get my snippets directly from cppreference?**

+The cppreference is not meant for snippets and this repository is not meant to be a reference for the C++ standard.
+Some implications are:

+* The snippets:
+  * Meant to list the commands you most often need in a library.
+  * Lots of independent tasks for copying and pasting
+  * Include corresponding build scripts when something more complex is required
+  * Include external libraries when it's existing practice
+  * Organized roughly in the order someone learning C++ might need them
+* The examples in cppreference:
+  * Meant to make points about the internals of the libraries.
+  * A single task meant to prove a point
+  * Has nothing to do with build scripts
+  * Has nothing to do with external libraries
+  * Mix simple and complex concepts to make a point

+**Why do you use `std::endl` in the snippets?
+Isn't it evil?**

+The snippets usually use `std::endl` instead of `'\n'`:

+* Flushing *does* have a [semantic meaning](https://en.cppreference.com/w/cpp/io/manip/flush) different from `'\n` which is a nice convention for small snippets (please show me what's in the buffer vs. put a newline in the buffer)
+* Most snippets require creating variables first and using them later so that we can test the snippets with GitHub Actions.
+The flushing part is not what you are going to copy and paste in a snippet.
+* The time difference of flushing `std::cout` to the console (not files!) is [negligible](./examples/datetime/flushtime.cpp)
+* Almost no application is spending more time flushing than calculating things to flush.
+Unless it's a flushing benchmark.

 ## Get involved

 * After getting started with this library, please complete this [survey](http://www.alandefreitas.com/survey/alandefreitas/moderncpp) to let us know how we can improve your experience.